tatsuyafujisaki/kotlin-playground/README.md

 val xs = mapOf(1 to "x", 2 to "y", 3 to "z") // {1=x, 2=y, 3=z}
 ```

-# How to sort a Map by key
+# How to sort a Map
 ```kotlin
 val xs = mapOf(1 to "x", 3 to "z", 2 to "y").toSortedMap() // {1=x, 2=y, 3=z}
 ```